 - Dirty Harry: Under pressure to rescue a girl Buried Alive, Detective Callahan breaks into the home of serial killer Scorpio on a tip and tortures a confession and the hostage's location out of him.
 The confession and the murder weapon he collects are inadmissible, Scorpio walks, and on top of it all, he is too late to save her.

 - Cowboy Cop Tom Ludlow in Street Kings invokes this after trailing kidnappers to their hideout, and ambushing them unannounced.
 When being debriefed by his captain, he lies, claiming "exigent circumstances" as his rationale for busting in without a warrant, backup, or even an announcement.
+As the suspects are all dead, it's moot.

 - In a Made-for-TV Movie called The Supercops, one of the heroes goes into an alley behind an apartment.
 His partner knocks on the door of the apartment, and the guy in the alley yells "Come in!".

 - On the first two Death Wish films, this happens to Paul Kersey.
-Even more, both times his house is broken in and searched is by the same cop (and on the latter movie he has absolutely no jurisdiction because he's an NY detective and Kersey is living in LA — also, he uses the moment he breaks in to try to intimidate Kersey's Girl of the Week into convincing Kersey to stop, an even bigger legal no-no if the woman decided to report it).
-While the police has suspicion about Kersey being the vigilante they are looking for on the first film, they have no evidence up until said break-in is done and the detective finds some bloody tissues to compare with the blood on a knife that Kersey had been wounded with.
-This is all presented as evidence that the New York police is more concerned about looking efficient that they are with actually being efficient, and thus go after anybody who dares make them look bad, legality be damned.
+Even more, both times his house is broken in and searched is by the same cop (and in the latter movie he has absolutely no jurisdiction because he's an NYC detective and Kersey is living in LA — also, he uses the moment he breaks in to try to intimidate Kersey's Girl of the Week into convincing Kersey to stop, an even bigger legal no-no if the woman decided to report it).
+While the police had suspicion about Kersey being the vigilante they are looking for on the first film, they have no evidence up until said break-in is done and the detective finds some bloody tissues to compare with the blood on a knife that Kersey had been wounded with.
+This is all presented as evidence that the New York City police are more concerned about looking efficient that they are with actually being efficient, and thus go after anybody who dares make them look bad, legality be damned.

 - Averted in A Brother's Price: The Princess Rensellaer herself finds herself patiently waiting for permission to enter a simple farm.
 Captain Tern thought it advisable, as the farm is guarded by heavily armed children, and she doesn't want to have to kill them for attacking the Princess.

 - Jinx High: When Diana, Larry, and Mark find Fay Harper's ritual space, Mark picks the lock on both the gate across the road and the building itself.
+Subverted in that while Mark's a cop (outside his jurisdiction, but still a cop), it's not like anything will be going before a judge — the group just wants to sabotage any spells the owner has prepared and drain off the owner's stored Mana.

 "Boy, I'll tell you, it's amazing how careless people are, leaving their gates unlocked like that."